micro-manager/micro-manager.github.io/_pages/ThorlabsDCxxxx.md

 has to be installed.
 In general, if this adapter is greyed out in the Hardware Configuration Wizard, try installing the DC2200 software.

-{% include Note text="The above mentioned serial port settings are the default, but they are recommended to communicate with the device." %}
+{% include notice icon="info" content="The above mentioned serial port settings are the default, but they are recommended to communicate with the device." %}